undergrad-partner-school

 One of the hallmarks of the College of the Atlantic is its commitment to sustainability and environmental stewardship.
 The campus, nestled in the breathtaking Acadia National Park, is powered entirely by wind and solar energy.
 Moreover, the college offers numerous programs and initiatives focused on sustainability, ranging from sustainable agriculture and renewable energy studies to food justice and marine policy.
 With its strong focus on holistic education, sustainability, and promoting positive environmental change, the College of the Atlantic continues to be a leading institution in the field of human ecology.

 College of the Atlantic is a private comprehensive higher education institution located in Bar Harbor, ME.
-Its campus is 35 acres in size.
-This institution follows a trimester-based calendar.
-It has an acceptance rate of 60%.
-The freshman retention rate at College of the Atlantic is 74% and the six-year graduation rate is 58%.
+This educational institution operates on a trimester-based calendar.
+It has an acceptance rate of 68%.
+The freshman retention rate at College of the Atlantic is 64% and the six-year graduation rate is 68%.

-The freshmen application deadline for this school is February 1.
-The transfer application deadline is March 15.
+For freshmen, the application deadline for this school is February 1.
+For transfer students, the application deadline is March 15.

 Quick Facts